 The restaurant also serves amazing Fiori di Zucca, fritte and Crème Brulee.
 If you’re looking for a real taste of Rome, this is as authentic as it gets.

-I had heard many good things about Bonci pizza place in Rome, especially the visit from Anthony Bourdain was legendary.
+I had heard many good things about Bonci Pizza place in Rome, especially since the visit from Anthony Bourdain was legendary.

-So my taste buds were already dripping with anticipation to visit.
+So my taste buds were already dripping with anticipation of a visit.
 And Bonci did not disappoint.
 Known as a gourmet Michelin star street-food experience, Bonci offers rectangles of pizza with unusual seasonal toppings and extraordinary combinations.

 Fluffy dough with mouthwatering and excellent ingredients like mortadella and olives, goat cheese ricotta with capers and fennel and cheese.